-No, we have only included the Prescription Only Medicines (POM’s) on this list as the amended legislation only considered these.
-Midwives can also administer (provided it is in the course of their professional practice) all medicinal products on a General Sale List (GSL) for example paracetamol, and all Pharmacy (P) medicines for example ranitidine
+No, we have included only the Prescription Only Medicines (POMs) on this list as the amended legislation considered only these.
+In the course of their professional practice, midwives can also administer:

-Why is it that the General Sales List (GSL), Pharmacy (P) and Perscription Only Medicine's (POM) conditions apply to "sale and supply", and the parenteral drugs conditions are "administration"?
+Why is it that the GSL, P and POMs conditions apply to ‘sale and supply’, and the parenteral drugs conditions are ‘administration’?

 Medicines legislation focuses on setting conditions around sale and supply.
 It does not address administration unless the medicine involved is a parenteral.
 This means there is nothing to prevent the midwife administering non-parenterals, but to sell or supply them without the need for a pharmacist or registered pharmacy premises requires a specific provision.
-Parenteral medicines normally have to be administered by or in accordance with the directions of an independent prescriber so a specific provision is also required to enable a midwife to administer on her own initiative
+Parenteral medicines normally have to be administered by or in line with the directions of an independent prescriber so a specific provision is also required so a midwife can administer on her own initiative.

-Our Hospital has placed medicines on the exemptions list on PGD’s, is this ok?
+Our hospital has placed medicines on the exemptions list on a Patient Group Direction (PGD), is this ok?

-A Patient Group Direction is not necessary for midwives to be able to supply and or administer any of those substances that are specified in medicines legislation under the 'midwives exemptions'.
+A PGD is not necessary for midwives to be able to supply and/or administer any of those substances that are specified in medicines legislation under the ‘midwives exemptions’.